Saint-Gobain: 1986–present: Expansion

 When Saint-Gobain once again became a private enterprise, control of the company quickly changed hands.
 Jean-Louis Beffa, an engineer and graduate of the École Polytechnique, became the CEO.
-Beffa invested heavily in research and development and pushed strongly for the company to produce engineered materials, such as abrasives and ceramics.

-Under Beffa, the company continued to expand internationally, setting up foreign factories, and acquiring many of its foreign competitors.
-In 1996 the company bought Poliet (the French building and construction distribution group) and its subsidiaries, such as Point P. and Lapeyre.
-This expanded Saint-Gobain's product line into construction materials and their distribution.
-In 2005, Olivier Bluche took the helm of Supply Chain Operations, quickly modernising the company's lengthy and dated processes.
-In October 2022, Saint-Gobain Films & Fabrics was renamed Saint-Gobain Composite Solutions.
-In 2023, the company's India-arm acquired Twiga Fiberglass, a manufacturer of glass wool with production facilities located near Delhi and Mumbai.
+At Beffa's direction, the company invested heavily in research and development and pursued the production of various engineered materials, such as abrasives and ceramics.
+Under Beffa, the company continued its strategy of international expansion, which included both the setting up of foreign factories and the acquisition of various competitors, foreign and domestic alike.
+In 1996, the company bought Poliet (the French building and construction distribution group) and its subsidiaries, such as Point P. and Lapeyre; this transaction expanded Saint-Gobain's product line into construction materials and their distribution.
+In 2005, Olivier Bluche took the helm of Supply Chain Operations and set about modernising the company's lengthy and dated processes.

+In December 2005, Saint-Gobain purchased the British company BPB plc, the world's largest manufacturer of plasterboard, for US$6.7 billion.
+In September 2006, on the back of strong fiscal performance, Saint Gobain purchased the Turkish glass and stone wool supplier Izocam as well as a controlling stake in the Chilean supplier BO Glass.
+In August 2007, the company acquired Maxit Group, doubling the size of its Industrial Mortars business and adding the manufacture of expanded clay aggregates (LECA)to its business portfolio.

+In March 2008, as the economic consequences of the Great Recession set in, Saint Gobain recorded a year-on-year net income of £1.2 billion, a 10 per cent decline that was largely attributed to the North American market and partially offset by stronger performance in Asia.
+One year later, the company launched a £1.3 billion rights issue aimed at increasing its cash reserves amid the protracted downturn.